 Return the form with all supporting documents

-Here is exactly what you need to do to make a successful pet insurance claim.
+Here is more on what you need to do to make a successful pet insurance claim.

 You have 14 days from the day you receive your insurance documents to cancel your policy and receive a full refund of any premiums you have paid.